RahulDhiman93/Quiklink/README.md

 ## Welcome to Quiklink!

-Quiklink is a powerful and elegant URL shortening tool that allows you to create concise and memorable links from long and unwieldy URLs.
+Quiklink is a powerful and elegant URL-shortening tool that allows you to create concise and memorable links from long and unwieldy URLs.
 Whether you're sharing links on social media, through email, or simply want to make your web addresses more user-friendly, Quiklink is here to simplify and beautify your web experiences.

 ## Features